The winner of the 2011 BTHA Lifetime Achievement Award was Peter Brown.

 About the Lifetime Achievement Awards

 The toy industry Lifetime Achievement Awards were first presented in 1996 by the British Toy and Hobby Association.
-The purpose was to honour and recognise individual people for their outstanding achievements during their working life within the toy industry.
+Their purpose was to honour and recognise individuals for their outstanding achievements during their working life in the toy industry.
 A beautiful cast bronze sculpture designed by international sculptor Ronald Cameron is presented to each recipient.

 Most of the awards are presented to characters that are still working or recently retired, although a notable exception was the 2009 award to Walter Lines, who died in 1972 aged 90.
 He was one of the original ‘Lines Brothers’ who formed Tri-ang Toys just after the end of WW1, and the award was accepted by his son Graeme.

-Previously famous recipients have been in 1998 to Ole Kirk Christiansen the founder of LEGO, and in 2006 Frank Hornby was posthumously given the award for his visionary creation of Meccano, Hornby Railways and Dinky Toys.
+Other famous recipients include Ole Kirk Christiansen (the founder of LEGO) and Frank Hornby who was was posthumously given the award for his visionary creation of Meccano, Hornby Railways and Dinky Toys.

 2010: Alan Munn